In Stock

 How to Plant

-Select a sunny to partly shaded position where the plant can remain permanently.
+Planting in the Ground: Select a sunny to partly shaded position where the plant can remain permanently.
 Dig a hole wide and deep enough to spread out the roots without crowding.
-Position the plant so the crown — where the roots meet the stem — sits just below the soil surface.
+Position the plant so the crown sits just below the soil surface.
 Backfill with the original soil or a mix of soil and compost, then water thoroughly to settle the soil around the roots.

 Finish by applying a generous layer of mulch, such as straw, sugarcane mulch, or compost, around the base.
 Keep the mulch a few centimetres clear of the crown to prevent rot and help conserve moisture.